ZinhleMkhabela/ZinhleMkhabela/README.md

 -I spend most of my time in front of my computer, but I promise I'm not addicted to coffee yet😅.
 -I enjoy reading self-development books and strive to apply the insights I gain daily.
--For me, coding isn't just a job, it's a passion and a way of life.
+-For me, coding isn't just a job, it's a passion and a way of life,  like a really intense hobby where my debugging skills are better than my cooking skills.